Aircoookie/WLED/usermods/battery_status_basic/readme.md

 * `USERMOD_BATTERY_MIN_VOLTAGE`                    - minimum voltage of the Battery used, default is 2.6 (18650 battery standard)
 * `USERMOD_BATTERY_MAX_VOLTAGE`                    - maximum voltage of the Battery used, default is 4.2 (18650 battery standard)

-Currently the parameters cannot be changed during runtime, this 'feature' will be added soon.
+All parameters can be configured at runtime using Usermods settings page.

 ## Important :warning:
 * Make sure you know your battery specification ! not every battery is the same !